faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 # Expose port 80
 EXPOSE 80
 ```
-Now, to build the docker image I ran the below given command:
+Now, to build the docker image of this Dockerfile I ran the below given command:

 ```
 docker build -t my-webapp-image .